Fabio-RibeiroB/freecertiffy/readme.md

 # FreeCertiffy
+This project is under development.
+It is being worked on.
+It might be more useful for people learning python/flask/blueprints or people looking at useful certificate management code with python.
+So, lower your expectations all who pass through here.

 FreeCertiffy is a free SSL Certificate Manager program.
 It’s a Flask Python App deployed in a container with a second container – a Mongo Database backend in support (experimenting with redis also).
 Read more here [https://aardvark.herts.ac.uk/deploying-freecertiffy/](https://aardvark.herts.ac.uk/deploying-freecertiffy/).
 FreeCertiffy is aimed at those who want to track Certificate expiry dates and has added functionality like users and the ability to send email reminders.

 ![Screenshot of FreeCertiffy in use listing my certificates](./img/freecertiffy-screenshot.png)

 ## Running this program
-All you need to out is program is the `dist` directory which has the docker-compose-dist.yaml and myenv-dist.env file.
+All you need is in the `dist` directory which has the docker-compose-dist.yaml and myenv-dist.env file.
 * `docker-compose-dist.yaml`: running freecertiffy in a container
 * `myenv-dist.env`: config file, you will need to add your passwords, emails etc